-- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the external media interface. - For Media IP, select the external media interface IP address defined in Section 7.3. - Select RTP port ranges for the external media path.
+- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the external media interface. - For Media IP, select the external media interface IP address defined in Section 7.3. - Select Port Range for the external media path.